-In the case of firms eligible to conduct exempt regulated activities under the Designated Professional Body Regulations, firms must supply the Association with all the necessary information to enable the Association to comply with its obligations to the Financial Services Authority and other bodies in its capacity as a designated professional body.
+In the case of firms eligible to conduct exempt regulated activities under the Designated Professional Body Regulations, firms must supply the Association with all the necessary information to enable the Association to comply with its obligations to the Financial Conduct Authority and other bodies in its capacity as a designated professional body.

-- (1) Individuals holding a practising certificate, an audit qualification and/or an insolvency licence, and firms holding an auditing certificate, shall be subject to monitoring by the Association in accordance with regulation 14 of the Global Practising Regulations. - (2) Firms holding an auditing certificate shall be subject to monitoring by the AIU if they hold an appointment as auditor to a public interest entity whose audits are within the scope of the AIU.
-Such firms must supply the AIU with any information the AIU requires to enable it to complete its monitoring process.
+- (1) Individuals holding a practising certificate, an audit qualification and/or an insolvency licence, and firms holding an auditing certificate, shall be subject to monitoring by the Association in accordance with regulation 14 of the Global Practising Regulations. - (2) Firms holding an auditing certificate shall be subject to monitoring by the Audit Quality Review team of the Financial Reporting Council (AQR) if they hold an appointment as auditor to a public interest entity whose audits are within the scope of AQR.
+Such firms must supply AQR with any information AQR requires to enable it to complete its monitoring process.